Brunswick County Schools

 Brunswick County Schools values the Teacher Voice.
 Uniquely, the teachers of the year from each school serve on a Teacher Advisory Council that meets monthly with the Superintendent, his cabinet and board members.
 This ensures that questions or concerns are heard and addressed.
 Our digital resources and support are outstanding!
 Our strong Instructional Technology department helped us navigate remote/hybrid learning better than many other districts.
 Plus, who doesn’t want to live at the beach?

-- World History, AP US History Teacher
+- World History, AP US History Teacher, CTE Teaching as a Profession

 - 2008 James Madison Memorial Fellow